iseahound/ImagePut/README.md

 There's also some weird functions like ```ImagePutCursor``` which lets you set anything as your cursor.
 Make sure you don't choose an extremely large image!

 Finally, there are several advanced features.
-The first is the ability to ability to specify the [input type](https://github.com/iseahound/ImagePut/wiki/Input-Types-&-Output-Functions#input-types) directly.
+The first is the ability to specify the [input type](https://github.com/iseahound/ImagePut/wiki/Input-Types-&-Output-Functions#input-types) directly.
 The second is [cropping](https://github.com/iseahound/ImagePut/wiki/Crop,-Scale,-&-Other-Flags#crop) and [scaling](https://github.com/iseahound/ImagePut/wiki/Crop,-Scale,-&-Other-Flags#scale) functionality.
 Third is use of ImageEqual() a function that can convert multiple inputs across different windows image data types!

     ; Declare input type as file.
     ImagePutScreenshot({file: "cats.jpg"})